 Most awards administered by EducationMatters are paid by cheque to the student’s post-secondary institution.
 These funds are then deposited into the recipient’s student tuition account.
 NOTE: In cases where tuition/fees have been paid or where the value of a scholarship exceeds the amount owed, students should check with their post-secondary to confirm how the school handles these situations.
 In some cases, the excess funds will be held in students’ accounts and applied to future tuition; however in other cases students will receive a refund.
 Please also note that the refund process can take some time and, in these cases, the funds will often not appear in students’ tuition accounts.
 Again, students should check with their post-secondary if they are unsure if the funds have been received or if they have questions regarding the status of the payment.

 Unless otherwise specified, to receive an award from EducationMatters you must be registered as a full-time student in an eligible program of post-secondary study according to the Terms of Reference for the award(s) you have received.
-Once you are registered at your post-secondary institution, bring the Payment Activation Form to the registrar’s office, have an official stamp placed on the document, and get it signed by an official.
-Ensure that all lines on the Payment Activation Form are completed, including your Canadian Social Insurance Number.
-Submit the original completed Payment Activation Form to EducationMatters through your online account (if you applied through EducationMatters’ online system) or using the contact information listed above.
-(For renewable awards, where required, please also include an official transcript.
-Failure to meet this requirement will delay payment.)
+Once you are registered at your post-secondary institution, to claim your award please send a “proof of enrolment” document to EducationMatters.
+If you received an award prior to 2022, you may have received a Payment Activation Form which you can also use to claim your award.
+Please have this form completed by your post-secondary institution and return the completed form to EducationMatters to the Grants and Student Awards Office by email.
+For renewable awards, where required, please also include an official transcript.
+Failure to meet this requirement will delay payment.

 It can take 4-6 weeks from the time you submit your completed Payment Activation Form to EducationMatters until payment is processed by our office, received and processed by your post-secondary institution and deposited into your student account.
 As a result, we encourage you to submit your paperwork as early in the semester as possible.

 In most cases you are not obligated to claim an award immediately.
 Most awards have a claim period of at least one year.
-Refer to the award Terms of Reference or contact the Grants and Stewardship Officer for further details.
-Once you have registered at your post-secondary institution, you may claim your award(s) by completing the appropriate Payment Activation Form and returning it to EducationMatters as per the instructions above.
+Refer to the award Terms of Reference or contact the Grants and Student Awards Officer for further details.
+Once you have registered at your post-secondary institution, you may claim your award(s) by providing proof of enrolment or, if applicable, completing the appropriate Payment Activation Form and returning it to EducationMatters as per the instructions above.

 Awards are tenable at eligible post-secondary institutions as defined by the award Terms of Reference.
 Normally, award recipients must be registered as full-time students in a post-secondary program of study leading to a baccalaureate degree, diploma, apprenticeship, or certificate.